supercollider/supercollider.github.io/community/systems-interfacing-with-sc.md

 -   Scheme
     -   [rsc3][] is an [r6rs scheme][] supercollider client.
+-   Common Lisp
+    -   [cl-collider][] is a Common Lisp supercollider client.
 -   Haskell
     -   [hsc3][] is a [haskell][] supercollider client.
     -   [Vivid][] is a haskell supercollider client.